openstack/charm-deployment-guide/deploy-guide/source/app-managing-power-events.rst

 ~~~~~~~~~~~~~~~

 Theoretically, an application with high availability is resilient to a power
-event, meaning that one would have no impact on both client requests to the
+event, meaning that such an event would have no impact on both client requests
-application and the application itself.
-However, depending on the situation,
+to the application and the application itself.
+However, depending on the
-some such applications may still require attention when starting back up.
-The
+situation, some such applications may still require attention when starting
+back up.
+The `percona-cluster`_ and `mysql-innodb-cluster`_ applications are
-`percona-cluster`_ application is a good example of this.
+good examples of this.

 Cloud applications are typically made highly available through the use of the
 `hacluster`_ subordinate charm.
 Some applications, though, achieve HA at the